DataResponsibly/FairPrep/README.md

 ## Status

-FairPrep is under active development, and is planning a first publicly available release soon.
+FairPrep is under active development, and is planning a first publicly available release with installation instructions and examples soon.